miaoqinghuang/miaoqinghuang.github.io/_pages/about.md

   - /about.html
 ---

 I am an associate professor in the Department of Electrical Engineering and Computer Science at the University of Arkansas.
 My name in Chinese is 黄苗青.

-A data-driven personal website
+I received my PhD degree in Computer Engineering from The George Washington University and my BS degree in Electrical Engineering from Fudan University.

+Research Interests
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.